 John V. Winfield - Mr. Winfield was first appointed to the Board in 1982.
 He currently serves as the Company's Chairman of the Board, President, and Chief Executive Officer, having first been appointed as such in 1987.
-Mr. Winfield also serves as President, Chairman, and Chief Executive Officer of the Company's subsidiary Portsmouth Square, Inc. ("Portsmouth"), a public company.
-Mr. Winfield also served as Chairman of the Board of Comstock Mining Inc. (NYSE MKT: LODE) ("Comstock"), a public company, from June 2011 to September 2015.
+Mr. Winfield also serves as Chairman and Chief Executive Officer of the Company's subsidiary Portsmouth Square, Inc. ("Portsmouth"), a public company.
 Mr. Winfield's extensive experience as an entrepreneur and investor, as well as his managerial and leadership experience from serving as a chief executive officer and director of public companies, led to the Board's conclusion that he should serve as a director of the Company.

 Jerold R. Babin - Mr. Babin was first appointed as a director of Portsmouth, a subsidiary of the Company, in February 1996.
 Mr. Babin was elected to the Board of InterGroup in February 2014.
 Mr. Babin was a retail securities broker.
-From 1974 to 1989, he worked at Drexel Burnham, and from 1989 to June 30, 2010, he worked for Prudential Securities (later Wachovia Securities and now Wells Fargo Advisors) where he held the title of First Vice-President.
+From 1974 to 1989, he worked at Drexel Burnham, and from 1989 to 2010, he worked for Prudential Securities (later Wachovia Securities and now Wells Fargo Advisors) where he held the title of First Vice President.
 Mr. Babin retired from his position at Wells Fargo advisors in June 2010.
 Mr. Babin had also served as an arbitrator for FINRA (formerly NASD) for over 20 years.
 Mr. Babin's extensive experience in the securities and financial markets, as well as his involvement in the securities and public company regulatory industry, led to the Board's conclusion that he should serve as a director of the Company.